31clip/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-June-July.md

 > Please note: The following answer contains PDF links that will be downloaded to your device when clicked.

 A: The Community Quorum served to approve the [Community Team Proposal](https://github.com/user-attachments/files/20735890/Community.Team.Proposal.8.pdf) , the [Independence for the Community Team Proposal](https://github.com/user-attachments/files/20735892/Proposal.Independence.for.the.Community.Team.2.pdf) and the [Rules revision Proposal](https://github.com/user-attachments/files/20735895/Case.Rules.revision.4.pdf)

+### Q. What measures are in place to face volatility?
+A: We apply a a **dynamic salary model** based on price tiers.
+A 3-level salary system adjusts compensation based on token price.
+If the price drops below set thresholds, salaries are reduced accordingly.
+If the price rises again, salaries are restored to higher levels.
+This model aligns compensation with market performance.
+It helps manage budget during downturns and rewards during growth.

 ### Q. Who is part of The Community Team?
 A: